Room Number Changes

 Faculty Support for RHD Candidates

-The Faculty is committed to providing research higher degree students with appropriate and consistent resources to ensure equity among students in all Schools within the Faculty.
+The Faculty is committed to providing RHD students with appropriate and consistent resources to ensure equity among students in all Schools within the Faculty.
 In order to achieve this result, resources for these students will be provided and funded at the Faculty level as follows:

 All students should be familiar with the University Computing and Communications Facilities - Conditions of Use